pavi-ninjaac/50daysOfUdacityChallenge/day1_5/README.md

 # Azure datastore and datasets:
-As we just discussed, Azure Machine Learning has two data management tools that we need to consider: Datastores and datasets.
+ Azure Machine Learning has two data management tools that we need to consider: Datastores and datasets.
 At first the distinction between the two may not be entirely clear, so let's have a closer look at what each one does and how they are related.
 # Datastores:
 offer a layer of abstraction over the supported Azure storage services.
 They store all the information needed to connect to a particular storage service.
 Datastores provide an access mechanism that is independent of the computer resource that is used to drive a machine learning process.